dannydenenberg/dannydenenberg.github.io/_posts/2017-06-25-docker-and-aws.md

 ---
 #layout: post
-title: "How to create a Ghost blog with docker 🐳+ AWS ❤️"
+title: "How to create a Ghost blog with docker+AWS "
 permalink: ghost-blog-aws-docker
 ---